 top of page

-As an experienced Ombud, I help organizations offer their employees and members a confidential, independent and neutral place to address work-related conflict without the need to hire someone for that role long-term.
+As an experienced Ombuds, I help organizations offer their employees and members a confidential, independent and neutral place to address work-related conflict without the need to hire someone for that role long-term.
 Contract ombudsing can be done for a specific period of time (2-3 months, 6 months or more), or as long as it takes to address a particular issue, situation or transition (aka until it's done).

 In terms of conference ombudsing I provide a place for attendees and organizers to share conference-related concerns confidentially, either in person or virtually, so that they feel supported and heard in real-time, in a safe environment.